- Product: Summon

 Timeframe Needed for Content Changes to Appear in Summon

 As a general guideline for adding, deleting, or changing content as part of the Index Update, you can expect your holdings updates to appear in Summon within 4 to 7 days.
 This timeframe applies to holdings updates you make in the Client Center or Intota, and to updates to your local collections (catalogs, repositories, and study guides) that have been sent to Summon.

-For your Rights Update, any additions or deletions to rights for content that has already been indexed in Summon are generally processed in 48 hours or less from the time of submittal.
-The process begins at 12:00 a.m. (midnight) Pacific Time (convert to your time zone) along with the Daily Profile Data Refresh, and we process all changes committed within the previous 24 hours.
-The Rights Update can take up to 24 hours depending on the size and nature of the content being processed.
+For your Rights Update, any additions or deletions to rights for content that have already been indexed in Summon are generally processed in 72 hours or less from the time of submittal.
+The length of time to complete the update will vary depending on the size and nature of the content being processed.
+The Rights Update begins at 12:00 a.m. (midnight) Pacific Time (convert to your time zone) along with the Daily Profile Data Refresh, and it will include all changes committed within the previous 24 hours.

 For a detailed view into the processing timeframe:

 It is important to note that this information provides a set of expectations for when a library can anticipate seeing holdings updates reflected in the CDI.
 With an index of more than 2 billion items, it is inevitable that from time to time the volume of data being processed leads to issues that cause delays to the standard schedule.
 The best way to stay informed about processing delays is to receive an email alert; to subscribe to the alert, visit the System Status page.